-The aim of this step is to “seed” your database with any historic scrobbles that you have stored in a Last.fm account.
-This step is optional; there is no problem if you want to start using this application without pre-loading your history.
+The aim of this step is to “seed” your database with any historic scrobbles stored in your Last.fm account.
+This step is optional; there is no problem if you want to start using this application without loading your history.

-Seeding your database with historic scrobbles can be a painfully tedious task.
+Seeding the database with historic scrobbles can be a tedious task.
 There are other options:

-- if you previously used some other tool to import your play data into MediaMonkey, you could elect to retain the existing MediaMonkey summary of your play history, and ignore your history at Last.fm
+- if you previously used some other tool to import your play data into MediaMonkey, you could elect to retain the existing MediaMonkey summary of your play history, and ignore your Last.fm history

-- or you could ignore any history, and begin accumulating play statistics as from today
+- or you could ignore the past, and begin accumulating play statistics as from today

 Instructions showing how to use the alternative start-up options are found in the FAQ.